Xerx81/Entertain-me/README.md

 **Contributions:**

-We welcome contributions to improve this project!
+I welcome contributions to improve this project!
 Here's how you can contribute:

 - Report issues: If you encounter any bugs or unexpected behavior, please open an issue on the GitHub repository.
 - Suggest features: If you have ideas for new features, feel free to open a feature request.